 Who are we?

 In line with the developments outlined above, the membership of SAM has grown exponentially over the past decade and now has over 1000 members.
 The majority are doctors specialising or training in Acute Medicine.
-However a key principle of the Society from its inception has been the recognition of the importance of the multidisciplinary team (MDT) in the AMU.
-The SAM council includes nursing and pharmacy representatives and the Society actively encourages participation from all members of the MDT.
+However, a key principle of the Society from its inception has been the recognition of the importance of the multidisciplinary team (MDT) in the AMU.
+The SAM council includes nursing and pharmacy representatives along with newer disciplines such as ACPs and PAs.
+The Society actively encourages participation from all members of the MDT.

 What do we do?